 Juan M. Diaz

-Thomas G. Lestina, Vice President, Engineering Services, has more than 30 years of engineering project management experience.
-He directs HTRI's contract and consulting services, as well as oversees technical support and training services.
+Thomas G. Lestina, Senior Vice President, Engineering, has more than 30 years of engineering project management experience.
+He directs HTRI's contract and consulting services, as well as oversees research and technical support.
 Lestina also assists in developing and customizing training and teaches courses.
 He earned a BS in Mechanical Engineering from Union College, Schenectady, New York, USA, and an MS in Mechanical Engineering from Rensselaer Polytechnic Institute, Troy, NY.
-Prior to joining HTRI, he worked as a Lead Engineer for MPR Associates, Inc., Alexandria, Virginia, USA.
+Prior to joining HTRI in 2001, he worked as a Lead Engineer for MPR Associates, Inc., Alexandria, Virginia, USA.
 Besides being a member of ASME, he serves on the technical committee for the ASME Performance Test Code 12.5, Single Phase Heat Exchangers.
 He is a licensed Professional Engineer (PE) in Texas.